Bogdan740/AdventOfCode/readme.md

-# This is a set of solutions for the Advent of code 2020 Calendar.
-All the solutions are made in python 3
+# This is a set of solutions for the Advent of code
 # Unfinished/Undone problems maybe be updated in the future